El Monte

 Where can I camp in Florida?

-As in the rest of America, free camping is only allowed in designated areas, which can include national parks, state parks, truck stops or rest stops as well as certain parking lots with permission from the store manager.
+As in the rest of the US, free camping is only allowed in designated areas, which can include national parks, state parks, truck stops, or rest stops as well as certain car parks with permission from the store manager.

-A night at an RV park can cost between $20–80 (USD) per night.
-There sites are suitable for all vehicle types, from travel trailers to larger motorhomes.
+A night at a motorhome park can cost around $20–$80 (USD) per night.
+The sites are suitable for all vehicle types, from caravans to larger motorhomes.

 What licence do you need to drive a campervan in the USA?

-All drivers must have a current and full driver’s licence to hire a vehicle.
-Foreign licences are generally acceptable if they are in English or accompanied by an accredited English translation.
-Otherwise, an International Driving Permit (IDP) is required.
+All drivers must have a current and full driving licence to hire a vehicle.
+Foreign licences are generally acceptable if they are in English or accompanied by an accredited English translation, otherwise, an International Driving Permit is required.

-In addition to your driver’s licence, you will often be required to show your passport at the time of pickup.
+In addition to your driving licence, you will often be required to show your passport at the time of pick-up.

 Can I rent a campervan in the US if I’m under 21?